inercaso/flfa-labs/6-parser-ast-build/report-files/lab6-report.md

 ```

 #### 3. Tree Visualization
-The AST includes a sophisticated tree visualization system:
+The AST includes a sophisticated tree visualization system that creates a human-readable representation of the musical structure.
+This visualization is crucial for debugging and understanding the parsed structure.
+The system uses ASCII characters to create a tree-like structure, with proper indentation to show hierarchy.
+It employs different characters for intermediate and final nodes, maintaining vertical lines to show parent-child relationships.
+The visualization includes node values when present and recursively processes all children to build the complete tree representation.

 ```python
 def __str__(self, level: int = 0) -> str: